accompli/accompli/docs/02-Configuration.md

 ## Configuring connection adapters

-Connection adapters are configured in the 'deployment.connection' keys with a unique identifier and the class name of the connection adapter:
+Connection adapters are configured in the 'deployment.connection' keys with an unique identifier and the class name of the connection adapter:

 ``` json
 {